Adityacodesinpython/Blog/README.md

 - HTML, CSS, JS
 - BootStrap

+# Recent commit:
+- ability to view blogs in a seperate page

 # Upcoming features:
 - Deletion of a chosen blog.
 - Updation within homepage facility.